Bishwajit Bhattacharjee

-Dr. Bishwajit Bhattacharjee is an Indian researcher and a renowned academician with prominence in the areas of concrete technology and building science.
+Dr. Bishwajit Bhattacharjee is an Indian researcher and a renowned academic with prominence in the areas of concrete technology and building science.
 He is a Professor in the Department of Civil Engineering at IIT Delhi.
 Dr. Bhattacharjee has been an active stalwart of fundamental concrete research in India.

 Education

 Born in Silchar, a modest city in the North-Eastern state of Assam in India, Bhattacharjee had his initial education in the nearby town of Hailakandi and later at Silchar.
 Since his days of schooling, he had a keen interest in science which drew him towards prolific reading of contemporary science magazines and books at the district library of Silchar.
 He graduated with BTech (Hons.) from IIT Kharagpur in 1978 and thereafter worked for M/s Gammon India Limited for a short period of two years.
 Subsequently he obtained his MTech(Hons.) in Construction Management from IIT Delhi in the year 1982 and soon after joined the institute as a Senior Research Assistant and as a teaching faculty in 1985.
 He later went on to obtain a PhD from the Centre for Material Science and Technology at IIT Delhi in 1990.